 Owner Move In Eviction

-Owner Move-In evictions, or “OMIs” are one of the 16 “Just Causes” for eviction available to landlords under San Francisco Rent Ordinance Sec.
-37.9(a)(8).
-Subject to certain restrictions a landlord can terminate a rent-ordinance protected tenancy by imposing an owner move in eviction.
-Owner move in evictions are often used – and abused – by landlords as a means for forcing long-term tenants to move out.
+In San Francisco landlords can terminate a tenant’s tenancy through an owner move-in eviction.
+Owner move in evictions are often used by landlords as a means for forcing long-term tenants to move out.

-To initiate a valid owner move in eviction, owners of record of the rental unit on or before February 21, 1991 must have at least a 10% interest in the building.
+To initiate an owner move-in eviction, a qualified owner must have a certain ownership stake in the property.
+Owners of record on or before February 21, 1991 must have at least a 10% interest in the building.
 Owners who obtained an ownership interest after February 21, 1991 must hold at least a 25% interest in the building.
-(37.9(a)(8)(iii).

 - An owner must use the affected unit as his or her principal place of residence for 36 continuous months.